 (vi) The Development is located within 1 mile of 2,000 jobs.
 (1 point)

 (8) Readiness to proceed in disaster impacted counties.
-An Application for a proposed Development that is located in a county declared by the Federal Emergency Management Agency to be eligible for individual assistance within three years preceding December 1, 2019, that provides a certification that they will close all financing and fully execute the construction contract on or before the last business day of November or as otherwise permitted under subparagraph (C) of this paragraph.
-For the purposes of this paragraph only, an Application may be designated as “priority.”
+An Application for a proposed Development that is located in a county declared by the Federal Emergency Management Agency to be eligible for individual assistance, within four years preceding December 1, 2020.
+Federal Emergency Management Agency declarations that apply to the entire state at any point in time prior to Application do not apply.
+The Applicant must provide a certification that they will close all financing and fully execute the construction contract on or before the last business day of November or as otherwise permitted under subparagraph (C) of this paragraph.
+For the purposes of this paragraph only, an Application may be designated as "priority."
 (5 points)

 (A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date.